 - Is in energy (oil, gas, wind energy, hydro) construction, mining, defense, sports or gambling/gaming sectors.

 - Has ties to a Minister of Finance to exert pressure on implementation or enforcement of anti-money laundering laws, ether personally or through economic councils or other bodies.

 - Is involved in finance, particularly to government agencies or for government projects.

 Many financial institutions have determined that it is too costly, as a matter of compliance, to monitor for PEPs simply because monitoring is both labour and resource intensive.
 Some banks are closing PEP accounts or refusing to open them.

-The ability of PEPs to have removed $70 billion from the Ukraine without any banks stopping them is a whopping failure of our global anti-money laundering laws.
+The ability of PEPs to have removed $70 billion from the Ukraine without any banks stopping them is a whopping failure of global anti-money laundering laws.
 To put it into perspective, the Ukrainian President’s businesses would have had to have been worth more than Facebook or Microsoft and in 2009, neither Bill Gates or Mark Zuckerberg earned $200 million per month.